kaylubh/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+- Inspiration and assistance for some features from [Immanuel Shin](https://github.com/ImmanuelShin)

 ## Features Time Estimates